GO BACKTechnical AccessibilityWhat needs to be accessible?Find out if your website is compliant

 Other pieces of legislation, like the AODA, have set forth more specific standards.
 For example, the AODA requires private and non-private businesses in Ontario to meet WCAG Level A standards– which is also widely considered the minimum requirement for businesses worldwide.

 The Accessibility for Ontarians with Disabilities Act (AODA) requires private and non-private organizations in Ontario to meet WCAG 2.0 Level A standards.
-Keep in mind that by January 2021, all public websites and web content need to meet WCAG Level AA criteria.
+By January 2021, all public websites and web content were required to meet WCAG Level AA criteria.

 It is actually very simple to know if the AODA applies to your business.
 Answer this question: Is your business registered in Ontario?
 If yes, then the AODA is applicable to your organization.
 Unlike the ACA, which is applicable to federally governed businesses and organizations, the AODA applies to both governmental and private websites, whether individuals or corporations run them.